ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 may track several different versions of a label simultaneously if a user has been shown different versions of the same label.

-To update this map, users receive the most recent tree head from the server and follow these steps for each entry in the map, from rightmost to leftmost log
+To update this map, users receive the most recent tree head from the Transparency Log and follow these steps for each entry in the map, from rightmost to leftmost log entry:
-entry:

 1. Determine if the log entry is distinguished.
 If so, leave the position-version pair in the map and move on to the next map entry.

 2. Compute the ordered list of log entries to inspect:
    1. Initialize the list by setting it to be the log entry's direct path in the implicit binary search tree based on the current tree size.
    2. Remove all entries that are to the left of the log entry.
    3. If any of the remaining log entries are distinguished, terminate the list just after the first distinguished log entry.

 3. If the computed list is empty, leave the position-version pair in the map and move on to the next map entry.

 4. For each log entry in the computed list, from left to right:

    1. Check if a binary ladder for this log entry was already provided in the same query response.
 If so:
       1. If the previously provided binary ladder had a greater target version